Wave Link creates eight virtual outputs that Music, Browser, Voice Chat, Games, Alerts and more can be routed through to give ultimate mixing control.

 OBS Studio has the capability to record up to six separate audio tracks.
 While streaming, track 1 is usually used as the track which all audio sources are mixed together and send out to the stream.
 When only recording, track 1 could be used to record the microphone.

 OBS Studio needs to be configured in multiple places for multi track recording to work.

 Multi Track Recording Setup with OBS Studio

-1) Add the desired inputs into Wave Link.
-In this guide we'll be recording Music, Voice Chat, Browser and Wave microphone to a separate track as well as a fifth track which is all the sources combined.
+1) Add the desired channels into Wave Link.
+In this guide, we'll be recording Music, Voice Chat, Browser, and Wave microphone to a separate track as well as a fifth track which is all the sources combined.

-2) Once the desired inputs are in Wave Link, and configured in the Windows sound settings to play through Wave Link, open OBS Studio
+2) Once the desired channels are in Wave Link, and configured in the Windows sound settings to play through Wave Link, open OBS Studio

 3) Right click inside the Sources panel or click the + icon below the panel to add a new source